Inspirational Showcase Gardens

-Our potager garden is right at the heart of the Garden Centre and it needs to look good all year round because it is in full view.
+Our potager garden is right at the heart of the Garden Centre and it needs to look good all year round because it's in full view.
 Lesley maintains that a potager full of edible crops is ‘pretty and productive’ and deserves to be in full view.

-Perhaps your garden isn’t big enough for you to be able to hide the veg patch away out of sight?
-Then a potager is for you.
+If your garden isn't big enough for you to be able to hide the veg patch then maybe a potager is for you.

-A raised wooden veg. bed is a comfortable height to work at, perfect for all sorts of edible crops and looks attactive.
+A raised wooden veg bed is a comfortable height to work at, perfect for all sorts of edible crops and looks attractive.
 It’s a great companion to the potager itself.